 |Project||Aydoghmoosh Water Transmission Line|

-The clients search for the correct coating system encompassed complete ASTM testing of several external coatings including; butyl rubber, bitumen enamels, high build liquid epoxies, fusion bonded epoxies, and 3-layer polyethylene.
+The client's search for the correct coating system encompassed complete ASTM testing of several external coatings including; butyl rubber, bitumen enamels, high build liquid epoxies, fusion-bonded epoxies, and 3-layer polyethylene.
 Nukote HT was selected for its superior performance in all categories of testing.
-The Nukote HT system was the only coating tested that passed all of the testing regimen.
+The Nukote HT system was the only coating tested that passed all of the testing regimens.

 The installed system was Nukote HT at 1.25mm (50 mils) DFT over Nukote MetalPrime II at 0.10mm (4 mils) DFT, over an abrasive blast profile of 0.80mm (3.5mil).
 The Nukote HT coating system was applied at Jonoobs Middle East coating facility using Nukote MLE-12 automated pipe coating equipment technologies.
 The coated pipes were transported by truck to the right-of-way job site without any defects.

 The girth weld joints were coated, in conjunction with the pipe installation contractor, prior to backfill.
 The same Nukote HT system was utilized for girth weld joints using portable plural component spray equipment and certified field application teams.
 The speed of the field girth well coatings was another aspect of interest to the client allowing for backfilling within 12 hours of application, expediting the installation process.
 The client also reduced overall construction costs through the elimination of sweet fill in the rocky terrain.
 Backfilling was achieved using the same soils excavated on site.